IAmSeg/code-your-bracket/README.md

 # CodeYourBracket

 Algorithm to pick the NCAA March Madness Bracket using the [Code Your Bracket] environment (https://codersbracket.com).
+Will Johnson
+3-17-2015

 This algorithm will calculate a team's offensive efficiency using widley accepted formulas.
-It will also calculate turnover %, steal %, and rebound %.
+It will also calculate predicted turnover %, steal %, block %, and rebound %.
-There is almost no way to calculate defensive efficiency of a team due to having no data about a team's opponents.
+There is almost no way to calculate defensive efficiency of a team due to having no data about a team's opponents, so we will try to predict it with the given data.
 Other factors, such as randomness, seed position, rank will be taken into account later, based on my personal beliefs and feelings as a sports fan.

 ### Various Stats
 ----------------------------------------------------------------------